top of page

 a

-B(pats M on the back): My dear Moore – damned if the papers haven’t told you of the fusses, the fetes, and the gapings in my love life
+B: My dear Moore - damned if the papers haven’t told you of the fusses, the fetes, and the gapings in my love life?

 M: I feel it in my waters - it will not fare well

-M: mmm, it does limit one’s scope of fun - plus I’ve made more visits to my tailors in one year than is strictly necessary
+M: mmm, it does limit one’s scope of fun - plus I’ve made more visits to my tailor in one year than is strictly necessary

-B: Sure, there’s nothing like t'other – to quote yourself Tom (B & M roar)
+B: Sure, there’s nothing like t'other - to quote yourself Tom (thinks) or was it Fletcher?

 Waiter brings wine in on a small donkey